gustavoflodi/ClusteringAnalysis/README.md

 ...    |     |     |     | 0   |     |
 **pn** | dn1 | dn2 | dn3 |     | 0   |

+- Calculation should not depend on the choice of measurement units.
+Thus, if necessary, some normalization may come into hand not to distort cluster allocation with the outweighting of attributes.
+Such as:
+  - Decimal scaling normalization.
+  - Min-max normalization.
+  - Z-score normalization.

 ## Set of partitioning based algorithms

 The ideia in this specific set is to allocate the instances into a pre-defined number of sets.
 It's done iteratively by calculating the distances to specific points of the attributes' dimensions space until some criteria is fulfilled.